 - Practice portion control in whatever you eat

-- Include variety in your meals
+- Include sufficient fruits and vegetables in your diet

 Disclaimer: This content including advice provides generic information only.
 It is in no way a substitute for qualified medical opinion.
 Always consult a specialist or your own doctor for more information.
 NDTV does not claim responsibility for this information.